patrobinson/gokini/README.md

 - [x] Checkpoints processed records

-- [ ] Balances shard-worker associations when the worker instance count changes
+- [x] Balances shard-worker associations when the worker instance count changes

-- [ ] Balances shard-worker associations when shards are split or merged
+- [x] Balances shard-worker associations when shards are split or merged

 - [x] Instrumentation that supports CloudWatch (partial support)

+- [ ] Support enhanced fan-out consumers

+- [ ] Support aggregated records from Kinesis Producer library

 ## Development Status

 Beta - Ready to be used in non-critical Production environments.

+Actively used (via a fork) by [VMWare](https://github.com/vmware/vmware-go-kcl)

 ## Testing